 Every riding trail has two guides if there are more than 4 riders, one in front and the other at the back.
 The guide at the back is responsible for everything technical; saddle fixing, noticing riding problems, looking after the weakest riders etc. The front guide is responsible to lead, explain, translate and choose the pace.
 Our guides are knowledgeable in terms of horsemanship, First Aid, history, archaeology and biology.
 They also speak English, Italian and Greek.

-Riders must be able to walk, trot and canter and ready to spend 6-8 hours in the saddle everyday over varied terrain and landscape.
+Riders must be able to walk, trot and canter and be ready to spend 6-8 hours in the saddle everyday over varied terrain and landscape.
 Help to mount or dismount can be provided by the guide.

-There is no age limit but there is a strict weight limit of 80 kg.
 On difficult paths every rider should be able to walk beside their horse but for no longer than 20 minutes everyday.
 The exception to this is on Day 2 where riders will walk and lead their horse downhill for around 1.5 hours.
 Riders participation with grooming and tacking up is not obligatory as help is provided all the time by the guides.

 This trail is not suitable for people suffering from vertigo.